Synchronization in coupled laser arrays with correlated and uncorrelated disorder

-While many theoretical studies of these systems investigate how they are affected by disorder, it is often hard to do so in experiments, as it requires disturbing the experimental system in a controlled and accurate fashion.
-In this work, we use a highly controlled system to introduce quenched disorder to an array of nearest-neighbor coupled lasers in order to study its effects on phase locking.
-The disorder is introduced in the form of frequency detuning, where the resonant frequency of each individual laser in the array is shifted.
-By precisely controlling the magnitude of the disorder, we show how it gradually decreases the ability of the lasers to phase lock.
-By varying spatial properties of the disorder, we are able to demonstrate how its effects depend on the interplay between the scales of the problem, namely the correlation length of the disorder and the size of the phase locked cluster of lasers.
+In this work, we resort to an array of 400 lasers with nearest-neighbor coupling and well-controlled quenched (time-independent) disorder to obtain a tunable system for investigating the effects of disorder on synchronization (locking) of their optical phase.
+The disorder is introduced in the form of frequency detuning, where the resonant frequency of each individual laser is shifted.
+By precisely controlling the magnitude of the disorder, we show how it gradually diminishes the ability of the lasers to synchronize.
+By varying spatial properties of the disorder, we demonstrate how its effects depend on a non-trivial interplay between the scales of the problem, namely the correlation length of the disorder and the average number of synchronized lasers, in good agreement with our numerical and theoretical derivations.

-In addition to experimentally measuring these effects, our work also highlights the potential of our experimental system for studying disorder: Coupled laser arrays have been shown to display many interesting physical phenomena, such as topological states\cite{vishwatopo,yang2022topological,alex2021}, non-hermitian dynamics\cite{ruter2010observation,arwas2022anyonic}, and geometric frustration\cite{nixon2013}, and our system allows to study them in the presence of precisely controlled disorder.
-Furthermore, these results have practical implications for managing the effects of quenched disorder on physical systems, as physical realizations of such disorder often have an inherent correlation time or length relating to the process from which they originate.